ahmed12gh/notes/Medical Drama/Pre Medidical school/Genetices.md

 4. Ability to control fertilization or mating of the object.
 5. Easy upbringing and maintenance.
 .
 Ability to produce new structures as a result of sexual reproduction or delivery (Transduction) by viruses.

+## Allele
+Alternative form of a gene.
+One of the different forms of a gene that can exist at a single ==locus.==

+## Genes
+Is a ==sequence== of DNA that has a specific function, e.g.:
+1. turning the genetic code to a protein
+2. controlling the expression of character

+can prove itself through ==contrast== ==alleles==.

+## Gene Expression
+It is the process of using DNA information by cells in the ==manufacturing== of a particular protein.

+## Genotype
+It reflects the composition or structure of the genetic of individual.
+It expresses the genetic codes together in a particular individual

+## Phenotype or phenotypic category:
+It refers to the properties or observed signs of the organism which is genetically controlled. e.g., stem length and stem shortness in Pisum Sativum

+plant referred to as expressions of natural information.
+These are available in the genetic factors.
+By following the principles of dominant and recessive traits we can tell about phenotype for the individual from the geno- type. e.g. ==TT== and ==Tt== refer to the long stem and ==tt== refers to the short leg.

+When the individual carries genetic factors such as symmetric ==TT== or ==tt== it is said that the individuals are **homogeneous** or **pure (Homozygous)**.

+When the individual carries a genetic model which are not symmetric factors such as ==Tt==, it is said that the individual is **heterogeneous** or **hybrid** **(Heterozygous)** .